 Starting the day of or morning after your surgery, you should walk short distances every few hours to promote blood circulation.
 At first, this may be a walk from your bedroom to your kitchen.

-You should not stand perfectly straight for a few days, to avoid tension on the lower abdomen.
-However you should move around to promote blood circulation.
+You won't be able to stand perfectly straight for a few days because there will be tension on the lower abdomen.
+However, you should move around to promote blood circulation.
 It is not recommended to sit for long periods of time during the first several days.

 Any sexual activity should be avoided for a minimum of 2 weeks, and your surgeon may advise you to wait longer.

-The incisions from the procedure will heal and fade over time, but will not completely go away.
-In some instances, the incisions become only faint lines.
-Certain individuals may have incision lines that are more noticeable.
+Tummy tuck incisions will initially be red or pink and will remain this way for many months following surgery; they may even appear to worsen before they finally begin to fade.
+While the appearance of the scars from the procedure will heal and fade over time, they will not completely go away.
+In some individuals, the scars become only faint lines; in others, the scars are more noticeable.
 Fortunately, the tummy tuck incisions are usually placed in locations concealed by most bathing suits and undergarments.

 Your abdomen should remain firmer and flatter for many years, unless, of course you gain or lose a significant amount of weight or become pregnant.
 However, gravity and the effects of aging will eventually take their toll.
 If after a period of years you become dissatisfied with the appearance of your abdomen, you may choose to undergo a second procedure aiming to restore a more youthful body contour.